 Other combinations include orangish yellow and greenish yellow diamonds.
 Generally speaking, natural yellow diamonds with a second color are often worth less than pure natural yellow diamonds.
 In the case of orange modifiers, prices might see appreciation.

 While yellow diamonds can be found almost everywhere around the world, the mine responsible for the highest quality stones of this category is the Zimmi Mine in Sierra Leone.
-The yellow gems produced by this mine have such saturation and clarity, they can often fetch 2x the price of vivid yellows of other mines.
+The Zimmi yellow diamonds produced have such saturation and clarity, they can often fetch 2x the price of vivid yellows of other mines.

 If you’re in the market to purchase a colored diamond, yellow diamonds may be a good choice as they are more affordable than other colored diamonds, (all other things being equal).
 This is mainly due to rarity and not quality.
 Like we mentioned above, yellow is among the most common colored stones, however don’t let this fool you.
 Sometimes a pure Fancy Yellow, high carat diamond can yield quite respectable prices.